 Mexico has a way of bringing out the writer (and the painter).
 I think of Gary Paul Nabhan’s book The Desert Smells Like Rain (highly recommended) as the metaphor for my own sprouting.

-One of the latter is coming up.
-A story about a young mining engineer (based on my own grandfather) who at the age of twenty-eight and suffering from mercury poisoning, hence lacking judgment, wanders down into the Mexican Revolution in 1916 and becomes an adversary, but not enemy, of Pancho Villa, who in the end helps him out of a hopeless situation.
+I encourage you to read my novel Playing for Pancho Villa, a story about a young mining engineer (based on my own grandfather) who at the age of twenty-eight and suffering from mercury poisoning—hence lacking judgment—wanders down into the Mexican Revolution in 1916 and becomes an adversary, but not the enemy, of Pancho Villa, who in the end helps him out of a hopeless situation.

-It is a passionate tale of horses and men and women, with the flavor of John Reed’s Insurgent Mexico.
+It is a passionate tale of deserts, guns, horses and love, in the flavor of John Reed’s Insurgent Mexico.
 I think you will like it, if you like my stories.

-And don’t forget to try out the Biff story (translated into those languages, plus Dutch) on your child, grandchild, great-grandchildren, or – with permission – on young students, and tell me how it went.
+And don’t forget to try out the Biff story (translated into French, Spanish, and Dutch) on your child, grandchild, great-grandchildren, or—with the proper authorities’ permission—on young students, and tell me how it went.
 I wrote “Biff and the Sinking Coal Freighter” for my 5-year old grandchild.